 Even though some 4” and 5” thick boards offer good levels of performance for most adults a 6” inflatable SUP delivers the best performance.
 Most iSUPs less than 6” are too bendy and won’t be that fun to pilot.

-If you need any more guidance with buying a stand up paddle board get in touch with us here at McConks.
+If you need any more guidance with buying stand up paddle boards and kit get in touch with us here at McConks.

 Subscribe for our carefully curated two weekly newsletter with tips, tricks, giveaways and competitions.